Last updated on August 16th, 2021

 - Fixed Income

-The higher the risk tolerance you can take, the greater the allocation towards equities and vice versa.
+The higher your risk tolerance, the greater the allocation towards equities and vice versa.

 Endowus also offers a Fund Smart portfolio